apache/axis-axis2-java-core/modules/samples/servicelifecycle/README.txt

 Running the client.
 =================================================
-WOW , you  can invoke complete service using REST API .
-First try to use library system using REST API.
+WOW , you  can invoke complete service using REST API , but that only work in application servers like tomcat and that will not work in SimpleHttpServer.
+First try to use library system using REST
+API.

 This sample is simple one and will not do complex tasks , so lets try to follow the right way .